RawLabs/ShadowDLBot/bots/transkrypt/README.md

 A Telegram bot that downloads video transcripts (via `yt-dlp`), keeps the original timestamps, and also produces a polished paragraph-style summary.
 Both versions are bundled into a single PDF so users always receive one document containing the raw+human-friendly views.

 ## Features
-- `/skrypt` command works directly or in reply to a message that contains a link.
+- `/skrypt` command works directly or in reply to a message that contains a link (forwards included).
-- Accepts forwarded posts or direct messages that include a video URL (YouTube and any source supported by `yt-dlp`).
+- Explicit command usage means the bot never reacts to links unless the user asks it to.
 - Automatically cleans caption text, builds timestamped lines, and groups sentences into readable paragraphs.
 - Generates a lightweight PDF (no extra dependencies) with metadata, the timestamped transcript, and the polished version.
 - Stores generated PDFs inside `output/` so the bot can re-upload or audit transcripts later.